Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/api_clients.md

 ## Roadmap

-Obviously, developper experience of this component isn't the best ever.
+Obviously, developer experience of this component is not the best ever.
 Our bigger evolution plans are :

  - v2.* :